LAST UPDATED DECEMBER 7, 2017 AT 1:58 P.M.

 The last thing you want is choppy reception.

-- Ideal for HD multimedia streaming
+- Ideal for HD multimedia streaming and gaming

-- Download speeds up to 686Mbps
+- Download speeds up to 960Mbps

-- Compatible with major U.S. cable providers
+- Compatible with Comcast, Spectrum and most U.S. cable providers

-We’ve said this before in our reviews, but it’s worth repeating.
 Cable modems, WiFi routers and WiFi extenders serve as the foundation of our home entertainment.
 Those three pieces of equipment often have more impact on Internet performance than the ISP you choose.

 Cable modems are often quickly forgotten about in a closet or cubby-hole soon after installation by a local cable provider.
 They really shouldn’t.
 When I bought my first cable modem, the overall performance of my home network dramatically improved.